In Defense Of Our Boomer Parents

 Millennials get plenty of flak on the internet, so much so that I could spend hours ranting against the myriad incorrect assumptions of bloggers and so-called experts.
 (And I have.)
-But this time, I’m going to defend a different, unexpected generation
+But this time, I’m going to defend a different, unexpected generation — the Boomers.

 Underneath the snide remarks about our entitlement, laziness, and desperation for attention is a largely undiscussed condemnation of our parents.
 When critics rant about millennials' need for affirmation, our parents are the real culprits.
 Our bookshelves overflowing with trophies — trophies dispensed by our Boomer parents to appease the fragile egos of their children — are clearly to blame for all of our generation's problems.